Distributed Inter-Strand Coupling Current Model for Finite Element Simulations of Rutherford Cables: Verification of the nonlinear model

 where $E_\text{t}$ (V/m) is the voltage per unit length obtained from Eq.~\eqref{eq_cable_stranded_rohm} for the reference model, and Eq.~\eqref{eq_disc_weak} for the homogenized model and $I_\text{t}$ is the transport current (A).

 We consider the same cable as before.
 No external field is applied and the transport current is imposed.
 From a precomputed steady-state, $I_\text{t}$ is ramped down linearly from $10$~kA at $t=0$~s to $0$~A at $t=0.5$~s.
-The differential inductances calculated by both models are shown in Fig.~\ref{diff_ind_10kA}, including different types of dynamics in the models.
+The differential inductances calculated by both models are shown in Fig.~\ref{diff_ind_10kA} as a function of time, including different types of dynamics in the models.

-Case (i) mimics a pure inductor model without the IS currents, while the ROHM, ROHF, and current sharing models are disabled.
+Case (i) mimics a pure inductor model without IS currents, and with the ROHM, ROHF, and current sharing models disabled.
 As a result, the current density is uniform and there is no magnetization, leading to a constant differential inductance $L_\text{d} = 0.662$~$\upmu$H/m.
-In this 2D case with a single cable, the inductance value depends on the radius of the numerical air domain, which is equal to $0.1$~m here.
+In this 2D case with a single cable, the inductance value depends on the radius of the numerical air domain\footnote{The definition of inductance requires a closed current loop.
+Here, the return current is assumed to be distributed around the numerical domain boundary.}, which is chosen equal to $0.1$~m here.

 In case (ii), we use the IS contact resistance values of Table~\ref{cable_parameters}.
-The differential inductances computed by both models match very well and present an initial transient with lower differential inductance, with a characteristic decay time of approximately $12$~ms, which is therefore the natural time constant for the IS dynamics related to transport current in this cable.
+The differential inductances computed by both models match very well and present an initial transient with lower differential inductance, with a characteristic decay time of approximately $12$~ms, which is a natural time constant for the IS dynamics related to transport current in this cable.
 Note that this time constant is consistent with the peak frequency $f_\text{c} \approx 13$~Hz observed in the loss curve of Fig.~\ref{linear_with_It} in the case with transport current only.
 Indeed, we have $1/(2\pi f_\text{c}) \approx 12$~ms.

 For case (iii), IF coupling (and eddy) dynamics is added via the ROHM model while hysteresis effects are still disabled (same parameters as in Table~\ref{tab_ROHM_param} but with $\mu_0\bar\kappa_k = 0$~T and $\mu_0\bar\chi_k \gg 1$~T, $\forall k$).
 This further decreases the differential inductance with an additional time constant of approximately $0.2$~s, which is related to the time constants $\tau_{\text{c,}k}$ of Table~\ref{tab_ROHM_param}.